CP1404/Practicals/prac_06/README.md

-# Practical 06 - Kivy
+# Practical 06 - Classes

 **Did you finish last week's work?** If not, make sure to complete it during the week.
 If you do not understand anything, bring those